 One attractive feature of this location has been the cost savings that can be achieved by reusing a great deal of existing infrastructure.
 For example, there is already a considerable amount of shielding in the area, shielding experiments from the proton beamline BL1A which will be used to drive the experiment.
 Additionally, should radioactive components need to be handled, there is easy access to remote handling hot cells.
 These would be used for servicing, for example, components of the spallation target.
-There is also an existing 50 T crane in Meson Hall, which would be used, for example, for stacking shielding blocks.
+There is also an existing 50 ton crane in Meson Hall, which would be used, for example, for stacking shielding blocks.
 The central location of the Meson Hall site-wide would also allow easy access to the future helium liquifier for TRIUMF.
-Note that we are not considering any of this considerable amount of infrastructure as the "in-kind" contribution from TRIUMF.
+Note that we are not considering any of this considerable amount of infrastructure as the in-kind contribution from TRIUMF.
 We only consider items purchased, fabricated, or refurbished expressly for this project as TRIUMF's in-kind contributions.
-TRIUMF has committed \$2M in in-kind towards the materials required for the construction of the beamline.
+TRIUMF has committed a \$2M in-kind contribution towards the materials required for the construction of the beamline.
 The remainder of the funds required for beamline materials (\$330k) would come from CFI (U. Winnipeg) funds.
-Manpower for this effort will be discussed separately (see Item 6).
+Human resource requirements for infrastructure acquisition and development for this effort will be discussed separately (see Item 6).